About Katy Jon Went & KatyJon.com

-I am a writer, commentator, educator, speaker and activist on equality, diversity & inclusion, intersectionality, news & politics, culture, language, literature, theatre & the arts, history & science, religion & philosophy, LGBTIQ+, sex and gender, mental health and wellbeing, human rights, DASV, photography, and many more things besides.
+I am a writer, commentator, educator, keynote and conference speaker, and activist, on social justice, equality, diversity & inclusion (JEDI or DEI), intersectionality, politics & culture, language, literature, theatre & the arts, history & social sciences, religion & philosophy, LGBTIQ+, sex and gender, mental health and wellbeing, human rights, DASV, photography, and many more things besides, ie I’m a multipotentialite who has studied and worked in many fields and sees the bigger picture, I hope, and the intersectionality of ideas and causes.
+I also believe in the free and fair speech to discuss them without taking offence or rising to any ad hominem baits.

 I am passionate about learning, change and humanity’s potential.
-I am somewhere between a realist and optimist, whilst I warn about negative outcomes, I like to believe we will avoid them.
+I am somewhere between a realist and an optimist, whilst I warn about negative outcomes, I like to believe we will avoid them.
 I love reading about dystopias in order to imagine a better utopia, so long as it is a varied and diverse one, and not a dull uniform one.
+I was inspired by 60s-70s Sci-Fi to believe in a future where interracial kisses, genderless worlds, and alien bars were the norm.
+In other words, I’m a TV & movie addict from Star Trek to Star Wars, Mandalorian to Marvel & DC nerd.
+Though, why does it always rain and the sun never come out in Gotham?

-As a result, I’m very visible around mental health, gender or sexuality, political views, but more than that I endeavour to listen to varied points of view.
-I read 3-5 newspapers and multiple online media daily, across the political spectrum to ensure I’m not in some kind of echo chamber of only my preferred beliefs.
-I’m as interested in why and how something is said, as in what is said itself.
+As a result, I’m very visible around mental health, gender or sexuality, and my political views (I’ve voted for 4 different parties and sat down to talk with the MPs & leaders of several), but more than that I endeavour to listen to varied points of view.
+I read (dip or devour depending on my schedule) 3-5 newspapers and multiple online media daily, across the political spectrum to ensure I’m not in some kind of echo chamber of only my preferred beliefs.
+I like to discover people’s whys as well as their whats.
+I’m as interested in “where did that come from?” or “to what end?” and how something is said, as in what is said itself.

 My Name, Gender, Pronouns, Identity

-I am non-binary transgender with a medical history of atypical physical gender, height and puberty development (due to a hormone deficiency).
+I am non-binary transgender (but hold all these labels loosely preferring person or human) with a medical history of atypical physical gender, height and puberty development (due to a hormone deficiency).
 You may find me on the Internet as my former name Jonathan Went (e.g. articles and papers online from the 1990s), under which I used to write and teach.
-I prefer simply Katy or Katy Jon when on the radio, but can also be found under bylines as Katy-Jon, Katy Jon Went, KatyJon or just KJ.
+I prefer simply Katy or Katy Jon when interviewed, but can also be found under bylines as Katy-Jon, Katy Jon Went, KatyJon or just KJ.

-As to pronouns, I’m fine with ‘she’, but feel technically more aligned with non-binary ‘they’; I’m not keen on ‘he’, though I tolerate it to avoid explaining myself a dozen times a day, as my indefinable gender does send out mixed messages in our stereotyped binary world.
+As to pronouns, I’m fine with ‘she’ when offered courteously though do not expect or demand it.
+I feel technically more aligned with non-binary ‘they’; I’m not keen on ‘he’ and for obvious reasons dislike ‘HE’ or ‘it’ though I tolerate them if the rest of the conversation is respectful and to avoid explaining myself a dozen times a day, as my gender does send out mixed messages in our stereotyped binary world.
+The use of ‘he/HE’ says as much about the person using it as it does about me.
 My name, pronouns and gender, are less important to me than being respected as a human being of value, first and foremost, even though the courtesy of respecting self-identification is a part of that.
+I prefer trans person or transgender without the addition of woman unless offered as an inclusive olive branch of sisterhood among consenting women.
+If you hate pronouns just use my name.

-My sexuality continues to evolve but seems to have arrived at asexual with a splash or pansensual and polyflirty.
-I somewhat tongue-in-cheek say that I have been or am each and every letter of LGBTIQAP, you can you use your imagination to work out how or when, or discuss with me privately.
+My sexuality continues to evolve but seems to have arrived at asexual with a splash of pansensual and polyflirty.
+I somewhat tongue-in-cheek say that I have been or am each and every letter of LGBTIQAP.

 If you want to know more then read my potted Bio (sounds like something that should go in the greenhouse!).

-Also check out my: Talks, Quotes, Writing, Film and Comedy pages, and introductory post on here about trying to bring everything together in one place.
+Also check out my: Talks, Quotes, Writing, Media and Comedy pages, and introductory post on here about trying to bring everything together in one place.

-In addition, feel free to follow or send me a friend request on the various social media channels below.
+In addition, feel free to follow or send me a friend request on the various social media channels below or book a free call on Pick My Brain to get to know me.

 Web Sites & Social Media Profiles